asierra/Metagrafica/mg.1.md

 `RPPT name n`
 :  Repeats n times the path *&name*.
 When used inside `CTPT`, automatically concats to the new path.
 Otherwise, stores the new path in the anonymous path that can be used with the name "buffer".

+`PWPT name x1 y1 x2 y2`
+:  Port window path.
+Insert the path *name* exactly in the rectangle defined by the two points.

 ## Optional Controls